dereke/koda/README.markdown

 ```

 > The language we use in your views is called [Embedded Ruby](http://en.wikipedia.org/wiki/ERuby)
-> Available methods to use inside a view
+> But we also provide a very versatile, yet simple client API to use in your views

 `all()` returns all your content (use only if you have a small site)
 `documents(collection_name)`  eg. documents('slides')